 That sounds super medical and complicated right?
 Another theory is more simple, running causes ligaments attached to internal organs to be tugged around, causing the discomfort.
 Cramping that is lower in the abdomen could be coming from the stomach and be spurred by something you ate or drank before your run.

 No matter the cause of the running cramps, most everyone will agree they are painful to experience and make you want to stop your run dead in it’s tracks.
-But there is hope.
+But there is hope for cramping while running.
 You don’t have to push through side stitches during every run.
 And if you do get a side stitch during your run, there are a few tactics you can follow to minimize the discomfort and, possibly, make it go away completely.

 How do you prevent running cramps?